All Episodes

 He said some of the people are going to vote for Romney as friends.

-And he the fellow Mormons thing.
+And the fellow Mormons thing.

-That's what I was really curious about that.
+That's what I was really curious about.

-I kind of cocked my head and I said, What the hell's that?
+I kind of cocked my head and I said, what the hell's that?

 Yeah.

-D I thought it sounded kind of snorky.
+I thought it sounded kind of snorkey.

 No, but I don't think it really matters all that much.